Skip to main content

 The cycle starts with evaporation from the surface, most of which comes from the tropical oceans.
 The water vapor later condenses into clouds in which precipitation forms.
 Water falling as precipitation may be intercepted by vegetation or fall directly onto the surface.
 Water intercepted by plants may ultimately fall to the ground and seep into it.
 Likewise, water falling directly on the surface may seep into the subsurface or runoff to nearby streams.
 Water seeping into the ground may become soil water or groundwater.
 Water in the soil may be taken up by plants then transpired to the air.
 Groundwater may seep into streams or return to the ocean along along a coast.
 Water found in streams may also empty into the ocean.
 A detailed discussion of the hydrologic cycle is found in Chapter 10: "The Hydrosphere".

-This page titled 2.5.4: The Hydrologic Cycle is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.5.4: The Hydrologic Cycle is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?